ay-lab/ATACProc/README.md

 Sample execution command:

-Rscript ResSummary.r /home/sourya/ChIPResults/ OutSummary.xls
+Rscript ResSummary.r /home/sourya/ATACResults/ OutSummary.xls

 Command for executing IDR codes
 ---------------------------------

-Current pipeline supports IDR analysis between either a list of ChIP-seq peak files or between a list of alignment (BAM) files.
+Current pipeline supports IDR analysis between either a list of ATAC-seq peak files or between a list of alignment (BAM) files.
 In the second case, first the BAM files are analyzed and subsampled to contain equal number of reads (minimum number of reads contained in the inputs), and subsequently, peaks are estimated from these